Jehu/jase/README.md

     * [Display Suite Bootstrap Layouts][] (optional)

 ## Bootstrap - Just the Grid
 [Bootstrap3][] is a great Responsive Framework.
 The bootstrap grid is one of the best out there.
 So i've decided to use the grid only and let the Themer alone with all other stylings.
-So he/her is free to use additional CSS frameworks for the user interface.
+So he/her is free to use additional CSS frameworks for the user interface - or even use full Bootstrap3.

 ## LESS
 Until the less implementation is the first class citizen in Twitter Bootstrap, we use LESS for CSS Preprocessing.